Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/tool.md

 Each tool has its own configuration file, stored by default in `~/printer_data/config/toolchanger/tools/`.

 These files should be named according to the tool’s index — for example, `T0.cfg`, `T1.cfg`, and so on.
 This structure keeps configurations organized and makes it easy to manage settings for individual tools.

 !!! tip "Don't be too hasty"
     It’s a good idea to start by setting up a single tool (T0.cfg) first.
-Getting one toolhead working correctly helps identify and resolve any setup issues before applying the same configuration to additional tools.
+Getting one toolhead working correctly helps identify and resolve any issues before applying the same configuration to additional tools.

 As a minimum, the following sections are required in a tool config: